tenzir/tenzir/web/docs/setup-vast/tune.md

   store-backend: parquet
 ```

-Choosing parquet has a few trade-offs, and depending on your use case, can be
-a better choice:
-1. Requires about 40% less storage for the same data
-2. Is slightly more expensive to serialize, with a small performance hit (+10%
-   CPU consumption in ingest path)
-3. Is more expensive to deserialize, increasing CPU utilization for query
-   execution
-4. Reduced storage requirements reduce the amount of I/O required for reading
-5. Standard format compatible with a wide variety of other systems

-Depending on the actual system setup (type of disks, size of storage, CPU) and
-the typical workloads (type of queries, selectivity, more live queries vs.
-retro queries), parquet can be the right choice.
-In particular, we recommend
+There's an inherent space-time tradeoff between the Segment and Parquet store
+that affects CPU, memory, and storage characteristics.
+Compared to the Segment
+store, Parquet differs as follows:

+1. Parquet files occupy ~40% less space, which also reduces I/O pressure during
+   querying.
+2. Parquet utilizes more CPU cycles during ingest (~10%) and querying.

+Parquet has the major advantage that it's the de-facto standard for
+encoding columnar data in modern data architectures.
+This allows other
+applications that support reading from Parquet *native* access to the data.

+:::tip Recommendation

-parquet when:
+Use Parquet when:

-1. Storage is limited, and you want to increase retention time
+1. Storage is scarce, and you want to increase data retention
-2. Your VAST system is limited by I/O, and not by CPU
-3. Retro query performance is not your current limitation
+2. Workloads are I/O-bound and you have available CPU
-4. You want to be able to read the data with off-the-shelf data science tools
+3. Reading data with with off-the-shelf data science tools is a use case

-:::tip
-`vast rebuild` rewrites the entire database, and can be used to switch an
-existing instance to a different storage backend.
-However, VAST works perfectly
-fine with a mixed-storage configuration, so a full rebuild is not required.
 :::

+VAST supports [rebuilding the entire database](#rebuild-partitions) in case you
+want to switch to a different store format.
+However, VAST works perfectly fine
+with a mixed-storage configuration, so a full rebuild is not required.

 ## Memory usage and caching